Principal Financial Group Inc. Has $23.59 Million Stake in Exelixis, Inc. (NASDAQ:EXEL)

 Principal Financial Group Inc. trimmed its holdings in Exelixis, Inc. (NASDAQ:EXEL – Free Report) by 3.9% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 1,234,322 shares of the biotechnology company’s stock after selling 49,754 shares during the period.
 Principal Financial Group Inc. owned about 0.39% of Exelixis worth $23,588,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in EXEL.
-Fifth Third Bancorp lifted its holdings in shares of Exelixis by 100.9% in the second quarter.
-Fifth Third Bancorp now owns 1,366 shares of the biotechnology company’s stock valued at $26,000 after purchasing an additional 686 shares in the last quarter.
+Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+Fifth Third Bancorp grew its stake in Exelixis by 100.9% in the second quarter.
+Fifth Third Bancorp now owns 1,366 shares of the biotechnology company’s stock valued at $26,000 after acquiring an additional 686 shares during the period.
 Massmutual Trust Co.
 FSB ADV lifted its holdings in shares of Exelixis by 189.7% in the second quarter.
 Massmutual Trust Co.
 FSB ADV now owns 1,440 shares of the biotechnology company’s stock valued at $28,000 after purchasing an additional 943 shares in the last quarter.
 Altshuler Shaham Ltd bought a new stake in shares of Exelixis in the second quarter valued at about $28,000.
 Covestor Ltd lifted its holdings in shares of Exelixis by 245.6% in the first quarter.
 Covestor Ltd now owns 1,676 shares of the biotechnology company’s stock valued at $38,000 after purchasing an additional 1,191 shares in the last quarter.
 Finally, CENTRAL TRUST Co bought a new stake in shares of Exelixis in the second quarter valued at about $34,000.
 93.09% of the stock is owned by institutional investors and hedge funds.

 Insider Activity